apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 ##### Ordering

 The order in which rules are defined are significant.
 The first entry that matches determines if he will have access.
-For example, lets say a user is groups 'blue' and 'red', and you are matching against the following
+For example, let's say a user is groups 'blue' and 'red', and you are matching against the following
 rules: